beyond-code-github/Superscribe/faq.markdown

 <h3 class="visible-phone">
   Q: How do I type ʅ and ʃ?
 </h3>
-<p><strong>A:</strong> You can enable enhanced alt-codes in Windows 7, 8<a href="http://en.wikipedia.org/wiki/Unicode_input#Hexadecimal_code_input">using the instructions here.</a> Once you've done that, you can hold Alt and type +285 for ʅ, and +283 for ʃ.
+<p><strong>A:</strong> You can enable enhanced alt-codes in Windows 7 & 8 <a href="http://en.wikipedia.org/wiki/Unicode_input#Hexadecimal_code_input">using the instructions here.</a> Once you've done that, you can hold Alt and type +285 for ʅ, and +283 for ʃ.
 Mac OS also supports typing unicode characters by four digit hexadecmial code using the Option key (replace the + with 0).
 </p>
 <h3 class="visible-phone">
   Q: I still don't like those characters, can't you change them?